-Thanks in part to the paintings of Vermeer, we know exactly what life was like in Delft during the Golden Age.
+Thanks in part to the paintings of Vermeer, we know exactly what life was like in Delft during the 17th century.
 One exquisite example is his world-famous painting ‘The Little Street’.
 This painting shows us exactly what the city looked like back then.

 The Little Street